How to Become a Sheriff in 5 Steps

 Research what it takes to become a sheriff.
 Learn about education requirements, job duties, salary and job outlook to find out if this is the career for you.
 Schools offering Law Enforcement degrees can also be found in these popular choices.

 A sheriff is an elected or appointed law enforcement officer who works for a county.
+They perform many of the same duties as police officers in terms of responding to emergency calls and keeping the peace, and they may work in conjuncture with the local police department.
+A sheriff may also be responsible for running the local jail and working within the local courts system.
 The following chart provides an overview of what you need to know about entering this field.

 |Education Required||High school diploma at minimum; associate or bachelor's degree recommended|